 An applicant must not, in or in relation to an application, give information that the applicant knows to be false or misleading in a material particular.

-Penalty: $2 000.
+Penalty: a fine of $2 000.

+[Regulation 16 amended in Gazette 29 Apr 2016 p.
+1332.]

 17. Issue of licence or permit

 (1) The Board may issue a licence or permit if the licence fee or permit fee has been paid and the Board is satisfied that the applicant —